CGRC RACING RULES

 Officials and veterinary surgeon:

 The race track management shall be responsible, that all these officials are present at the track during the whole competition and their names shall be published in the racing program.
-Judge is not allowed to do his work in single races, where he /family/ has a runner (must be changed for this single race/s to other judge).
+Jury is not allowed to do his work in single races, where he /family/ has a runner (must be changed for this single race/s to other judge).

 2. If an official is, due to personal reasons (accident, illness etc.), not able to join the meeting, the racing manager shall be informed immediately after the official got knowledge of the prevention.